medcoli/bpc-fake/README.md

 Submit) Insert your nick, team, and file file is (test.txt) And Submit !!
 Now Just Check http://defacer.id [+] Happy Spammer!

-This tool is original sora cyber team, you can visit it at: http:
+This tool is original sora cyber team, you can visit it at: https:
 //github.com/soracyberteam
+L